drunot/SystemC-CMake-Demo/README.md

 $  cmake --build . -t install --config Release
 ```

+### Want to be able to build SystemC projects in Debug?

+Go through the steps in either Linux or Windows again with `config=Debug` or `--config Debug`respectively.

 #### Optional
 - To build things that uses pthreads use [vcpkg](https://vcpkg.io/en/getting-started.html) (Follow instructions in link but place vcpkg repo in `C:/vcpkg` for cmake to be able to find liberaries.)